sleak-lbl/weekly-emails/items/cutrain.md

-### CUDA Multi-Process Service, August 17
+### CUDA Multi-Process Service Training Tomorrow!

 As a continuation of last year's popular
 [CUDA Training Series](https://www.olcf.ornl.gov/cuda-training-series/),
-NVIDIA will present a session on "CUDA Multi-Process Service" to NERSC and OLCF users next Tuesday, August 17, 2021, from 10 am to noon (Pacific time).
+NVIDIA will present a session on "CUDA Multi-Process Service" to NERSC and OLCF users tomorrow, August 17, 2021, from 10 am to noon (Pacific time).

 CUDA allows the user to target a GPU with multiple processes, such as using multiple ranks to target the same GPU.
 This session will describe how NVIDIA